 May, 1995 —

-1 CNN Center, North Tower
+1 CNN Center, North Tower, 14th Floor

-You could almost be excused for missing it.
+YOU COULD ALMOST be excused for missing it.

 But there it was, silently demanding your attention in the middle of the room.
 At the front of the desk in this top-floor office, a solid brown plaque displayed an insightful refrain:

 Either lead, follow or get out of the way.

 The artifact was as revealing as it was succinct.
 The plaque, the office, and the building (for all intents and purposes) belonged to Robert Edward Turner III - better known to the public as the eccentric media mogul, Ted Turner.
 On a particularly humid Atlanta day, Ted surveyed the downtown district and contemplated the standing of his pioneering cable television enterprise, Turner Broadcasting System (TBS, Inc).
 Ted’s broadcasting empire, which included ownership of New Line Cinema, CNN, and the Atlanta Braves, seemed to be under no immediate threat.
 For now, there was the simple matter of an executive committee meeting, a monthly gathering that functioned as a pep rally of sorts for both the charismatic Chairman and his high-level suits.

 As a faction of key executives entered the room, Ted cast his 56-year old pale blue eyes at a veritable ‘who’s who’ of TBS, Inc. Among those in attendance were Terry Foster McGuirk, Turner’s Director and Executive Vice President; Randolph ‘Randy’ L. Booth, a former Chief Financial Officer now working as an adviser; and the Director and Vice President of Turner Entertainment Group, Scott Sassa, widely considered to be the heir apparent to Turner’s throne.